chocolatey/choco-wiki/CommunityPackagesDisclaimer.md

 * Go to https://chocolatey.org/contact.
 * Select ***Blocked IP Address*** in "Send message to" drop down (this is important to get it routed to the right folks)
 * **IMPORTANT**: Mention you are being rate limited, include your IP address.
-* For typical requests, our team will put in a temporary one time 7 day whitelist for you to get things in order (e.g. [implement best practices](#how-to-avoid-excessive-use)).
+* Our team will typically put in a temporary one time 7 day whitelist for you to [implement best practices](#how-to-avoid-excessive-use).

 **NOTE: These are subjective, and special requests ONLY.
 Please ensure you [implement best practices](#how-to-avoid-excessive-use) so that you are not rate limited.**